earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Zemach, Eddy.
 “Putnam’s Theory on the Reference of Substance Terms.” _The Journal of Philosophy_ 73.5 (Mar., 1976): 116--127. `http://www.jstor.org/stable/2025740`.

+[^fn4g]: “Aspiration” is English in the original, but Bernard Bernier speculates Watsuji uses it as “the English rendition of _[Nachhängen][de]_, a word used by Heidegger in the sense of ‘projection from inside toward’ something” (_National Communion_, 100, n.
+10).

+Martin Heidegger, _Being and Time_.

 catb.org/jargon/html/koans.html